rent-yr-chemicals/DnDTeX/README.md

 Lastly, and most importantly, you'll need the blank 5E character sheet to use as a backdrop.
 This package *only* lays out content on top of the blank character sheet (and automates some calculations), you'll need to supply the blank one on your own.
 I haven't included one in this repository, as I'm not entirely clear on how Wizards of the Coast's copyright applies here, but they're freely available on [their official website](https://dnd.wizards.com/products/tabletop-games/trpg-resources/trpg-resources).
 Click "Fifth Edition Character Sheets" to download a zip archive with a few sheets, and find the one called "DnD_5E_CharacterSheet - Form Fillable.pdf".

-The sample I've included assumes that the project directory contains a "resources" subdirectory with the font files and a blank character sheet called "background.pdf".
-If that doesn't make you happy, feel free to put them wherever and call them whatever you like, just change the appropriate lines in your `.tex` file.
+The sample I've included assumes the project directory includes a "resources" subdirectory with the font files and a blank character sheet called "background.pdf".
+If that doesn't make you happy, feel free to put them wherever you like, just change the appropriate lines in your `.tex` file.

 # Usage
 The basic document format is